jfrog/frogbot/docs/frogbot-config.md

         - pipRequirementsFile: requirements.txt
 ```

 If however you're using one of the following platforms, each repository that needs to be scanned by Frogbot should include its own **frogbot-config.yml** file.
 - GitHub with GitHub actions
 - GitLab

 ## Where should the frogbot-config.yml file be placed in the repository?
-Frogbot experts the frogbot-config.yml file to be in the following path from the root of the Git repository: `.frogbot/frogbot-config.yml` .
+Frogbot expects the frogbot-config.yml file to be in the following path from the root of the Git repository: `.frogbot/frogbot-config.yml` .

 ## The frogbot-config.yml file structure